witnet/witnet-rust/docs/architecture/managers/sessions-manager.md

 The returned configuration is used to store some parameters at the [`Sessions`][sessions] state:

-- Server address: used at the Witnet node to avoid connections to itself.
+- Server address: used in the Witnet node to avoid connections with itself.
 - Inbound limit: used to reject incoming connections once the limit has been reached.
 - Outbound limit: used to stop requesting new outgoing connections once the limit has been reached.
 - Handshake timeout: sent to the session upon creation to set a time limit to the handshake process.